Ceramista > Resources > Spanish Tiles > How To Clean Tile Floors: A Step-by-Step Guide

 Daily Maintenance

-• After cleaning your tiles with a mop, wipe the grout lines with a damp cloth or sponge to prevent accumulation of dirt.
+• Clean your tiles with a mop and wipe the grout lines with a damp cloth or sponge to prevent accumulation of dirt.

 • Dry the grout with a towel or microfiber cloth to minimize moisture and reduce the risk of mold growth.